 Tell me a little bit about this project.

 I’d love to.
-Well, “Believe Me” is the story of four college seniors that start a fake Christian charity in order to make the money that they need for tuition for college.
-In the process of throwing this big fundraiser to telling people that they’re donating wells in Africa, they end up being asked to being the keynote speakers for a summer-long evangelical tour.
+Well, “Believe Me” is the story of four college seniors who start a fake Christian charity in order to make the money that they need for tuition for college.
+In the process of throwing this big fundraiser to tell people that they’re donating wells in Africa, they end up being asked to be the keynote speakers for a summer-long evangelical tour.
 And so they kind of get little into their heads and they decide to sign on and do it and just sort of study the Christian culture in order to get away with it.
 I think people would sort of expect some big altar call at the end but this is a very different story and we’re excited to tell it.

 Where did the story came from?

 Michael Allen and I have actually produced two documentaries together before we wrote this.
 We were in college when we made “One Nation Under God.”
 He and I and two buddies of ours road-tripped around the United States just asking people what they believed about God.
 We were both from Dallas, Texas.
-We kind of grew up in the Bible belt and realized that our faith, we only had it because our parent’s had it and because that’s what we were kind of raised to have.
+We kind of grew up in the Bible belt and realized that our faith, we only had it because our parents had it and because that’s what we were kind of raised to have.
 And we just wanted to get out of that bubble and just find out what other people believe and really challenge our own beliefs in the meantime.
 And as a result of that, it kind of brought us to make a second documentary called “Beware of Christians.”
-Michael and I and our other buddy Alex Carroll who jumped on board with us, we created that film really as just a way of solidifying what we believe and how that would shape our lives and what we would lack, especially in college.
+Michael and I and our other buddy Alex Carroll who jumped on board with us created that film really as just a way of solidifying what we believe and how that would shape our lives and what we would lack, especially in college.
 I think both of those films really were kind of the jump-off point for “Believe Me.”
 We made these two films that were probably labelled as Christian films, because we’re Christians ourselves but it was about us.
-And so we were excited to take a look at the industry and kind of see the ins and outs of it and we just realized how many funny things there are about Christians out there and so the idea of “Believe Me” came out of this, what if somebody really wanted to take advantage of that?
+And so we were excited to take a look at the industry and kind of see the ins and outs of it and we just realized how many funny things there are about Christians out there and so the idea of “Believe Me” came out of this: what if somebody really wanted to take advantage of that?
 What would Christianity look like to an outsider?
-That was kind of a start point for the film.
+That was kind of a starting point for the film.